scmmishra/shivam-next/content/blog/outside-click.md

 };
 ```

 The bind, like other hooks receive a few arguments.
 You can see all of them [here](https://vuejs.org/v2/guide/custom-directive.html#Directive-Hook-Arguments).
-The one we are interested is `binding` an object that contains the name of the directive, value that is passed to it and more.
+The one we are interested is `binding` an object that contains the name of the directive, the value that is passed to it and more.

-In our case the value will be a function that will trigger on outside click.
+In our case, the value will be a function that will trigger on outside click.

 This alone would work fine, however we need to remove the event listener on `unbind` this means we need to store the added event listener in the memory for reference later.
-This is very simple to solve, all we need is an array, that we will store all the event listeners in.
+This is simple to solve, all we need is an array, that we will store all the event listeners in.
 We will also attach an index to the data attributes of the element to recognise the index of the event listener.

 Our directive function now looks like this